Frequently Asked Questions

 Q. I just received a COVID vaccine and/or booster shot, can I have a mammogram?

-A. The Society of Breast Imaging recommends women wait 4-6 weeks after their last COVID vaccine and/or booster shot to have a mammogram for best results.
-If you need to reschedule your mammogram due to this, please call our imaging department at 763-684-3737.
+A. The Society of Breast Imaging recommends women wait 4-6 weeks after their last COVID vaccine and/or booster shot to have a screening mammogram since vaccines can cause a temporary swelling of the lymph nodes in the armpit.
+However, if you have any concerns about your breasts, discuss this with your provider.

 A. If you are concerned about your coverage for these charges, please check with your insurance prior to scheduling.
 If you still have questions, please feel free to call our business office at 763-684-3760.